source-foundry/font-unicode/README.md

 ## What is font-unicode?

-font-unicode is a command line application that performs searches for Unicode character names by Unicode code point and for Unicode code points by character name.
-It supports the Unicode standard v.8.0.0 and the returned data are supplemented with the Adobe Glyph List for New Fonts v1.7 glyph names where applicable.
+font-unicode is a command line application that performs searches for Unicode character names by Unicode code points, and for Unicode code points by character names.
+It supports the Unicode standard v8.0.0.
+The query results are supplemented with the Adobe Glyph List for New Fonts v1.7 glyph names where applicable.

 ## Install